 Image credit: Design and image by Sun Yimin Studio (Architectural Design & Research Institute of South China University of Technology)

-The objective of this 4-hour workshop is to demonstrate to architecture students, researchers and practitioners familiar with digital design tools, the – still unexplored – potential of combining the optimization technology in building and architectural modeling.
-Participants will hear about successful application from the AEC industries and have the chance to try the leading multidisciplinary optimization platform modeFRONTIER, being guided from ESTECO experts providing training, tips and advices.
+The objective of this 4-hour workshop is to demonstrate to architecture students, researchers and practitioners familiar with digital design tools, the – still unexplored – potential of integrating advanced optimization technology in building and architectural modeling.
+Optimization will be addressed as exploration of design alternatives, via modeFRONTIER. modeFRONTIER is a leading integration platform for multi-objective and multi-disciplinary optimization.
+It offers a seamless coupling with third party engineering tools, enables the automation of the design simulation process and facilitates analytic decision making.
+The workshop will focus on workflows where modeFRONTIER is coupled with modelling and simulations software familiar to architects and engineers in the building industry.
+The participants will hear about successful application from the AEC industries and will have the chance to try modeFRONTIER, being guided from ESTECO experts providing training, tips and advices.

+As an example, during the design process of the Cheongna City Tower modeFRONTIER was coupled with CATIA and ROBOT, looping parametric modelling, structural simulations, optimization and data analysis.
 "This way of working redefines engineering workflows and potentially, the roles of architect and engineer in the design process.
-The danger here-- something we are consciously avoiding-- is an anemic understanding of optimization as a reductive quest for efficiency rather than as a generative design process which can result in architectural 'species' characterized by both efficiencies and excesses."
+The danger here--something we are consciously avoiding--is an anemic understanding of optimization as a reductive quest for efficiency rather than as a generative design process which can result in architectural ‘species’ characterized by both efficiencies and excesses."
 TOM WISCOMBE ARCHITECTURE - Cheongna City Tower project, 2008

 INTRODUCTION (1 hour):